mslapek1/MNUM/README.md

 # MNUM

-Projekty z przedmiotu - Metody numeryczne
+Numerical method

 This project is experimental/personal, so use at your own risk.

-Author:
-Mariusz Słapek
+Author: Mariusz Słapek